 - Trefzger’s Bakery-not necessarily an activity, but a favorite of my kids!
 Located in the Heights, Central Illinois’s oldest bakery has plenty of seating inside and has pastries and baked goods that can tempt anyone (very limited gluten-free options, but they have 1 or 2).
 We love grabbing a treat here and then walking the trail next to it.

-- Donovan Park-a beautiful, sprawling park with a sand pit, picnic tables and walking trails, this is a local favorite.
+- Donovan Park (free)-a beautiful, sprawling park with a sand pit, picnic tables and walking trails, this is a local favorite.
 It’s also home to Cyd’s in the Park, which has cafe-style fare and a patio that overlooks the park.

 I hope you found this list of activities to do with kids in Peoria, Illinois helpful!
 There really is quite a bit to do and I hope you’ll try some of them!
 If you’re looking for a Peoria, Illinois newborn and family photographer, I’d love to hear from you.